China–Thailand relations: Modern times

 In June 1963, Thai King Bhumibol and his wife, Sirikit, visited Taipei in the Republic of China (ROC).
 In 1969, Minister of National Defense Chiang Ching-kuo visited Bangkok as a special envoy of the government of the Republic of China to meet with Thai King.
 Thailand switched diplomatic relations from to the People's Republic of China in July 1975.

 Until 1975, relations were of mutual suspicion, as the PRC supported left-leaning factions within the Thai political circle, and Thailand was wary of Chinese involvement with Cambodian and Laotian conflicts during the civil war for the communist movements of the Khmer Rouge and Pathet Lao.

 Relations developed positively in 1978, when China continued to back Thailand during Cambodia's internal conflict in which Marxist forces from Vietnam ousted the Maoist Khmer Rouge from power in early 1979 and threatened the security of Southeast Asia.

 Relations continue to develop as trade became the dominant theme in bilateral relations.
-Thailand continues to support the One China Policy and maintains unofficial relations with Taiwan, which helps Thailand gain access to capital and the huge Chinese mainland market.
+Thailand continues to support the One China Policy and maintains unofficial relations with Taiwan, which helps Thailand gain access to capital and the huge mainland Chinese market.
 Thai-Chinese businesses are part of the larger bamboo network.
 The Charoen Pokphand (CP Group), a prominent Thai conglomerate founded by the Thai-Chinese Chearavanont family, has been the single largest foreign investor in China.

 In 1994, Taiwanese leader Lee Teng-hui made a private visit to Thailand and met with Thai King to discuss projects on economic co-operation.

 Thai Princess Sirindhorn has received China's Medal of Friendship and Chinese Language and Culture Friendship Award for her work in promoting closer relations between the two countries.
 She speaks fluent Mandarin Chinese and has translated several Chinese novels into Thai.

 Thailand adopted a policy of improving relations with China since the 2014 Thai coup d'état, when relations with the West worsened.
 In the Thai House of Representatives, concerns had been raised regarding increasing Chinese influence over the country, and some dubbed Thailand as a Chinese province, with the Chinese acquisition of land and real estate allowing China to build dams in the Mekong, and a Chinese private company to invest in the Thai high-speed rail megaproject.